Ph0rk0z/text-generation-webui-testing/README.md

 7/1/23
 ```
 Add Panchovix's RoPE scaling.
 Longer context with no SuperHOT.
-PR needs merging to main exLlama
-Have done it here for ease of use: https://github.com/Ph0rk0z/exllama
 Uninstall the pip module if you use it and probably don't use it if you want latest fixes.
 ```